 - Pop-up Tent or Canopy: You can spot serious tailgaters by their seriously decked-out areas – and that often includes a pop-up tent or canopy.
 The portable varieties don’t take up much space in your trunk, yet still, provide valuable protection from the elements.

 - Game-Day Music: No party is complete without music and running your car’s radio all day may run down your battery.
 Be sure to bring a separate music source and a portable speaker to keep the good tunes going all day.

 - Tailgate Games: Playing games isn’t only fun, it helps pass the time while you’re waiting for kickoff.
-Yard games like corn hole and ladder golf are big hits – and be sure to bring a football to pass, of course.
+Outdoor games like corn hole and ladder golf are big hits – and be sure to bring a football to pass, of course.

 - Plenty of Team Spirit: From the clothes you wear to the tablecloth you use to the flags, banners and other décor that can spruce up your tailgate, show your team spirit (and colors!) as much as you can.

 - Food & Drinks: Just as important as the game itself is what you’re going to munch and sip on beforehand.
 Grilled meat, beer and other all-American snacks like wings, chips and dips are usually at the top of that list, but here in Louisiana you'll find tailgating krewes serving up jambalaya, etouffee, boudin and other Cajun classics.
 Don’t forget koozies to keep your drinks and your mouth cool after all that spicy fare.